ebeneliason/easy-pattern/README.md

 ![Translucent Waterfall 75% Example Zoomed](images/waterfall-75@3x.gif)
 ![Translucent Waterfall 100% Example Zoomed](images/waterfall-100@3x.gif)

-The above examples use the default dither type, but you can also change that via the `ditherType` property.
+You can also change the dither type used by setting the `ditherType` property.
 Here's what it looks like with `graphics.image.kDitherTypeDiagonalLine` instead.

 ![Translucent Waterfall Diagonal Dither Example Zoomed](images/waterfall-75-diagonal@3x.gif)